How to outsource the first role safely

 Run a 30-day pilot, not a permanent handoff

-Microsoft's 2023 Work Trend Index reported that 68% of surveyed workers lacked enough uninterrupted focus time.
-Your first outsourced role should protect focus.
-If the founder gets pinged every 12 minutes, the SOP or approval rule is unclear.
-Fix the system before blaming the assistant.
+Microsoft's 2023 Work Trend Index found 68% of surveyed workers lacked enough uninterrupted focus time.
+If the founder answers pings every 12 minutes, clarify the SOP or approval rule before blaming the assistant.

 Review the role with numbers every Friday